Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 📍 Google Maps | 👉 Browse Boone Hotels on Booking

-Located in North Carolina’s high country, Boone is an adventure lover’s dream.
-This college mountain town is nestled in the midst of the Blue Ridge Mountains and has tons of outdoor attractions and activities.
+Boone is an adventure lover’s dream in North Carolina’s high country.
+This college mountain town is nestled amid the Blue Ridge Mountains and has tons of outdoor attractions and activities.

-Boone’s proximity to Appalachian State University does give it a bit of a college vibe, but the area is still family-friendly.
-Just like other mountain towns in North Carolina, Boone offers a plethora of hiking trails and incredible mountain scenery.
+Boone’s proximity to Appalachian State University gives it a college vibe, but the area is still family-friendly.
+Just like other mountain towns in North Carolina, Boone offers plenty of hiking trails and mountain scenery.

 Lake Norman